aceeric/desktop-kubernetes/README.md

 > See the full documentation (link below) to know which tools are specific to KVM vs VirtualBox.

 The `dtk` script in the repo root is what you run.
-If you supply no arguments, the script will configure the cluster based on the `config.yaml` file in the repo root resulting in a three node Alma Linux cluster consisting of one controller and two workers.
+If you supply no arguments, the script will use KVM to provision and configure a cluster based on the `config.yaml` file in the repo root resulting in a three node Alma Linux cluster consisting of one controller and two workers.

-Once the cluster comes up, the script will display a message telling you how to set your `KUBECONFIG` environment variable in order to access the cluster.
+Once the cluster comes up, the script will display a message telling you how to set your `KUBECONFIG` environment variable to access the cluster.
 It will also display a message showing how to SSH into each node.
 (There's also a helper script `sshto` that you can use for that.)

 ## Full Documentation